 Dr. Harris: If we continue business as usual, we are making it a lot harder to reduce our overall greenhouse gas emissions and achieve our global climate targets.
 Canada’s peatlands are significant carbon stores, making their protection a global responsibility.
 We should be leading the way and learning from countries in Europe, which now have to spend millions to restore their damaged peatlands that are emitting carbon to the atmosphere.
 Restoring peatlands will take hundreds to thousands of years to get the carbon back that’s been released.
 Ultimately, we must ask ourselves – do we need to disturb or develop on pristine peatlands?
 We need to keep questioning these actions to hopefully lead us to a better outcome.

 Want to help protect Ontario’s wetlands including peatlands and the species-at-risk that rely on them?
 Check out our wetlands campaign and sign our action alert to urge the provincial government to develop a clear action plan to recover species at risk and their habitats.

 This project was funded by the Career-Launcher Internships program with the financial support of the Government of Canada through the federal Department of Environment and Climate Change, the Metcalf Foundation and an Anonymous Donor.

-Jenna Cardoso is the Protected Places Assistant at Ontario Nature.
+Jenna Cardoso was Ontario Nature's Protected Places Project Coordinator.
 Born and raised in southern Ontario, she feels most comfortable amongst the sugar maples, beech and white pines.